rejojer/PageIndex/README.md

 <details>
 <summary><strong>Markdown support</strong></summary>
 <br>
 We also provide a markdown support for PageIndex.
-You can use the `-md` flag to generate a tree structure for a markdown file.
+You can use the `-md_path` flag to generate a tree structure for a markdown file.

 ```bash
 python3 run_pageindex.py --md_path /path/to/your/document.md